Skip to content

 The short answer: no, a deferred MBA rejection does not automatically hurt your future application.
 But how you respond to it determines everything.

-What Schools Actually Track
+What Do Schools Actually Track

 Business schools do maintain records of prior applications.
 If you apply to HBS 2+2 as a senior and are rejected, Harvard will know you previously applied when you apply to the regular MBA program at 26.

 This is not a problem in itself.
 Every top MBA program expects that competitive applicants apply more than once.
-A prior application is not a red flag — it's extremely common.
+A prior application is not a red flag.
+It's extremely common.

 What matters is the trajectory.
 The committee's question when reviewing a reapplicant is: has this person grown since they last applied, and can they articulate how?